-Every year there are between 31 and 35 thousand couples in the Netherlands that divorce.
-According to the Central Bureau of Statistics (CBS) the chance is 40% that a marriage will fail!
-What do you have to take into account when you get a divorce?
-In short there are 2 options:
+Every year, between 31 and 35 thousand couples divorce in the Netherlands.
+According to the Central Bureau of Statistics (CBS), there is a 40% chance that a marriage will fail!
+So what should you consider with your joint home when you get divorced.
+In short, there are 2 options:

-- You sell the house and you will each look for new living space
+- You sell the property and each start looking for new housing

 - One partner buys out the other partner

 When selling your home, it is wise to first invite 2 or 3 different real estate agents for a no-obligation valuation and to make a sales proposal.

 On the background, it is important to already be busy finding new living arrangements for both.
 Depending on how turbulent the situation is, is it may be wise to find some breathing room in temporary housing.
 The need for this is so great that in Haarlem there is even a real divorce hotel has been developed under the name NexT that specifically for divorcing people temporary provides housing to enable order to be restored.
 Whatever you do, start really on time with arranging new housing.
 It will be very much against your will in being and feeling emotionally charged, but don’t put enough energy into this then you run the risk that it will take too long and it will end up taking a lot of tensions.
 Make sure the sale takes place when the property is still nice and completely furnished and is not already half empty in terms of furniture.
 That Works detrimentally in sales.